carles9000/uhttpd2/readme.md

 ---------

+>IMPORTANTE: La ultima versión de la librería estará siempre en la carpeta \dist

+>IMPORTANT: The latest version of the library will always be in the \dist folder

 >No olvide de probar los ejemplos de la carpeta samples

 >Don't forget to try the samples in the samples folder